-Turn your interest in sport into a creative and innovative career.
+Turn your passion for sport into a creative and innovative career.

-This program is designed to help you be job-ready for a changing sport and fitness employment market.
+- Gain the skills to be job-ready for a range of sport and fitness careers.

 However, the program provides graduates with highly relevant knowledge and skills closely aligned to a wide variety of career opportunities including: sports journalism; sports and outdoor adventure related media; public relations for teams, organisations and athletes; sports and tourism event planning and coordination; sports business management; and marketing sports related events, businesses and products.